5 Take-Away’s from A Decade of Real Estate

 Traditionally, home ownership has been seen as the primary way for everyday Americans to build wealth over a lifetime.
 Many of our parents bought a home, built equity over a lifetime, and retired with a healthy nest egg, due to appreciation over the years.
 The lost decade of the housing bubble was an anomaly from what homeownership truly is, and has many lessons in it.

 As Millennials continue to enter the housing market, as 9 in 10 desire to do in the next few years, home-ownership is still considered a wise financial step to a secure future.
-If you’re considering a home purchase in 2015, you will do well to work with Anita Clark, real estate agent in Warner Robins Georgia and surrounding areas in Houston County.
+If you’re considering a home purchase, you will do well to work with Anita Clark, real estate agent in Warner Robins Georgia and surrounding areas in Houston County.
 Read Anita’s Trust Policy: Trust – Freely Given, Easily Taken Away!

 * * *